s5k6/semaphore/sem/doc/sem.markdown

     the semaphore is posted after the command terminates.

 `-f`
   ~ fork into background after waiting, and run any command there.
-In
+A
-    this case, a post operation is also performed in the background, after the command.
+    post operation is also performed in the background, after the command terminates.

 `-u`
   ~ unlink semaphore.
 This happens after waiting, just before running